Kaiser784/HTB-Writeups/Pro-Labs/Dante/Dante.md

 So we follow the instructions to get a reverse shell.
 Turns out not all shells are being uploaded and with a normal `?cmd` not all commands are being executed, some kind of filtering maybe we google AV bypass shells.

 My bad it's not that the commands are being limited but it was a fucking windows machine now I have to look for windows reverse shells.
-So what we do is upload at `nc.exe` and use it to do a reverse shell.
+So what we do is upload (was taking in files when we register/sign-in) at `nc.exe` and use it to do a reverse shell.

 We also have to upload a shell.php which we can use to execute the scripts.